RocketMan/zookeeper/docs/PlaylistEvents.md

 Zookeeper album.
 As well, it ensures the spin counts toward charting, if the album is in the A-File.

+**Tip:** If you link to an album in this way, you need supply only the 'type' and 'track' attributes; the artist, album, and label will be populated automatically based on the linkage.

 ### The server responds:
 ---